PhilTKamp/local-rag-workshop/README.md

 I. Initialize and connect to our services
 ---

-For this we simply want to make sure we set up whatever storage and embeddings client we'll be using.
+For this we simply want to make sure we set up whatever storage, chat, and embeddings client we'll be using.

 For these workshops it'll be:
 - **Postgresql** for storage and querying